sachin-droisys/fuzzy-octo-computing-machine/README.md

 ## Introduction

-This helps running dotnetcore application (Device Management Service) for development purpose.
+This helps to run the dotnetcore application (Device Management Service) for development environment.

 ## Prerequisites
 (Recommended Version)